taniskjha/Social-Media-App/README.md

 # Twitter Clone

-### This is a Single Page Application, Thats Writtent in react, Context-Api and ExpressJs
+### This is a Single Page Application, Written in react and ExpressJs

 # Getting Started